 On termination of service due to death, total disability, or retirement, a participant's account shall be distributed in a lump-sum payment equal to the value of the participant's account balance.
 Upon reaching age 59 1⁄2, participants are permitted to withdraw upon request all or any portion of their account balance.
 On termination of employment, a participant may receive the value of the vested interest in his or her account as a lump-sum distribution.
 Subject to certain restrictions, participants may also withdraw from their account for financial hardships.
 Upon distribution of benefits to a participant, any unvested amounts are forfeited to the Plan and may be used to reduce future Company contributions.
-As of December 31, 2019 and 2018, the balance of forfeited funds was \$119 and \$2, respectively.
-Forfeitures used to reduce Company contributions for both 2019 and 2018 were \$958 and \$0, and forfeitures used to pay for administrative expenses for 2019 and 2018 were \$0 and \$3,878.
+As of December 31, 2020 and 2019, the balance of forfeited funds was \$716 and \$119, respectively.
+Forfeitures used to reduce Company contributions for 2020 and 2019 were \$1,523 and \$958, respectively.
+There were no forfeitures used to pay for administrative expenses for 2020 and 2019.
 In-service withdrawals are available in certain limited circumstances, as defined by the Plan.
 Hardship withdrawals are allowed for participants incurring an immediate and heavy financial need, as defined by the Plan.
 Hardship withdrawals are strictly regulated by the Internal Revenue Service (IRS) and a participant must provide representation of insufficient cash or sufficient assets reasonably available to satisfy the financial need.